-Learn more about education and training within the Division of Trauma, Emergency Surgery and Surgical Critical Care.
+Learn more about education and training within the Division of Trauma, Emergency Surgery and Surgical Critical Care at Massachusetts General Hospital.

 Fellowships Surgical Critical Care/Acute Surgery Fellowship

 The Surgical Critical Care Fellowship is designed to allow fellows to develop advanced proficiency in the care of critically ill patients and to develop the qualifications to supervise surgical critical care units.
 This critical care education has now been supplemented with an additional year of comprehensive surgical training to create the Acute Care Surgery Fellowship Program.